clintgallivan/receiptz-mobile-ui/README.md

 ```

-### Step 2 - Make an API call to /Transactions/ List Transactions
+### Potential Endpoint 2 - Make an API call to Transactions/List Transactions

 We make this API call, using the `location_id` parameter.
-For each `location_ID` that was returned in the previous api call, we will make an API request.
+For each `location_ID` that was returned in the previous api call, we will make an API request to retrive transactions for a specific period (since the last API Transaction/List Transaction request).

 Through this process, we will be returned an object that looks like this: